coolmsg/coolmsg-spec/V1-SPEC.md

 This message is used by the coolmsg system to signal errors, applications are encouraged to reuse it with their own error codes to signal errors.

-This is a [msgpack](https://msgpack.org/index.html) encoded map with 3 fields.
+This is a [msgpack](https://msgpack.org/index.html) encoded array with 3 elements.

 - Code    uint64 # The error code as described below.
 - Display string # An error message to display to a user.